-someone who pays rent to use land or a building or a car that is owned by someone else
+someone who pays rent to use property owned by someone else

 In the little houses the